-The validated data is compared to the initial sample. non-response from enterprises of a certain size are imputed with "last known data" (cold deck imputation).
+Non-response from enterprises of a certain size are imputed with "last known data" (cold deck imputation).
 If data from former surveys is not available for the specific record then nearest neighbor (hot deck, donor imputation) is used.
+Other enterprises that have not answered the questionnaire (unit non-response) are handled during the enumeration.